auryn31/blog/content/cookies/index.md

 ## Security Cookies

 ## Security cookies help identify and prevent security risks.
-We use these cookies to authenticate users and protect user data from unauthorized parties.
+We use these cookies to authenticate users and protect user data from unauthorized parties

 ## Site Management Cookies